BhadauriaDevansh/Library-Management-System/README.md

         return conn;
     }
     ```

-3. **Build the Project**
+## Running the Complete Application

+After cloning the repository and setting up both the backend and frontend as described, follow these steps to run the entire Library Management System:

+1. **Start the Backend**
+    Navigate to the `Server-side` directory and run the main class to start the Spring Boot backend services.
+This will establish the necessary connections and endpoints for the application.
     ```bash
+    cd Library-Management-System/Server-side
-    mvn clean install
+    mvn exec:java -Dexec.mainClass="Application.Main"
     ```

-4. **Run the Application**
+2. **Start the Frontend**
+    Navigate to the `Client-side` directory, open the project in your preferred IDE, and execute `MainController.java` to launch the Swing-based desktop application.
+Ensure that the server-side application is
+    running to allow the frontend to interact with the backend services.
     ```bash
-    mvn exec:java -Dexec.mainClass="com.yourpackage.MainClass"
+    cd ../Client-side
+    open in IDE and run MainController.java
     ```

-### Frontend Setup

-1. **Clone the Repository**
-    ```bash
-    git clone <your-repository-url>
-    cd library-management-system/frontend
-    ```

-2. **Run the Application**
-    Open the project in your IDE and run the main class to start the desktop application.
+By following these steps, you'll have a fully functional Library Management System that seamlessly integrates desktop and web technologies to manage library resources efficiently.

 ## Features

+Ensure the backend server is running.
+You can test the endpoints using tools like Postman or through the frontend application.

 ### Backend Features
 - **Books Management**
   - Add, update, delete, and retrieve books
 - **Members Management**
-  - Add, update, delete, and retrieve members
+  - Add, update, delete,login authentication and retrieve members
 - **Loans Management**
   - Add, update, delete, and retrieve loans
   - Only display books not currently on loan in the dropdown for adding loans
   - Display all members in the dropdown for adding loans

   ### Frontend Features
-- **Books Management UI**
+1. **Books Management UI**
-  - Form for adding, updating, and deleting books
-  - Table for displaying all books
-- **Members Management UI**
-  - Form for adding, updating, and deleting members
-  - Table for displaying all members
-- **Loans Management UI**
-  - Form for adding, updating, and deleting loans
-  - Table for displaying all loans
-  - Dropdowns for book IDs and member IDs, with filtering for available books

-## Usage

-### Running the Backend

-Ensure the backend server is running.
-You can test the endpoints using tools like Postman or through the frontend application.

-### Using the Frontend

-1. **Books Management**
     - Add, update, and delete books using the provided form.
     - View all books in the table.

-2. **Members Management**
+2. **Members Management UI**
     - Add, update, and delete members using the provided form.
     - View all members in the table.
+    - User authentication login form which authenticates registered users by verifying credentials with security encryption.

-3. **Loans Management**
+3. **Loans Management UI**
     - Add new loans by selecting an available book and a member from the dropdowns.
     - View all loan records in the table.
     - Update or delete existing loans as needed.

 ## RESTful Endpoints